Lloyds Young Person Social Media CIFAS Marker Removal

 How this Lloyds young person CIFAS marker was removed

-Lloyds reviewed the complaint and acknowledged the vulnerability factors.
 The marker was removed within three weeks.
-Cases involving young people and vulnerability are among the strongest for removal because the proportionality argument is compelling.
+Cases involving young people are often among the strongest for removal because the proportionality argument is so powerful.
+Where the bank has not properly confronted the customer's age and exploitation, the file can be much weaker than the marker suggests.

 Start your young person CIFAS marker removal